blameaimer/Zenify/README.md

 ## 👋 Intro

-Zenify is a cross platform mobile app built in  to aid mindfulness and concentration.
+Zenify is a cross platform mobile app built in <a href="https://expo.dev/"><b>Expo</b></a> to aid mindfulness and concentration.
 Users have access to guided meditations, ambient sounds and a timer which can structure and record focus and break sessions.

 ---